CiscoDevNet/terraform-provider-aci/legacy-docs/docs/r/cloud_l4_l7_native_load_balancer.html.markdown

 * `instance_count` - (Optional) Instance Count of the Cloud L4-L7 Native Load Balancer object.
 Default value is "2".
 Type: String.
 * `is_copy` - (Optional) Enables the device to be a copy device.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
 * `is_instantiation` - (Optional) Enables Instantiation of the Cloud L4-L7 Native Load Balancer object.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
-* `is_static_ip` - (Optional) Enables Static IP of the Cloud L4-L7 Native Load Balancer object.
+* `is_static_ip` - (Optional) Enables static IP of the Cloud L4-L7 Native Load Balancer object.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
 * `l4l7_device_application_security_group` - (Optional) Naming for the Third Party Device Application Security Group of the Cloud L4-L7 Native Load Balancer object.
 Type: String.
 * `l4l7_third_party_device` - (Optional) Naming for the Third Party Device of the Cloud L4-L7 Native Load Balancer object.
 Type: String.
 * `managed` - (Optional) Enables the device to be a managed device.
 Allowed values are "no", "yes", and default value is "yes".
 Type: String.